zenml-io/zenml/docs/book/user-guide/llmops-guide/rag/tracking-rag-associated-artifacts-with-zenml.md

+---
+description: Learn how to track RAG-associated artifacts with ZenML.
+---

 ## Tracking RAG-Associated Artifacts with ZenML

 You can see in the code above how we've manually logged the metadata for the